-late 16c., "man of the world; citizen of the world," from Greek kosmopolites "citizen of the world," from kosmos "world" (see cosmos) + polites "citizen" (see politic).
-In common use 17c. in a neutral sense; it faded out in 18c. but was revived from c.
+"man of the world; citizen of the world, one who is cosmopolitan in ideas or life," 1610s, from Latinized form of Greek kosmopolites "citizen of the world," from kosmos "world" (see cosmos) + polites "citizen," from polis "city" (see polis).
+In common use 17c. in a neutral sense; it faded in 18c. but was revived from c.
 1800 with a tinge of reproachfulness (opposed to patriot).

 Web design and development by MaoningTech.